Chouseishin Gransazer: Sazer Tawlon

 Naoto Matsuzaka (松坂 直人, Matsuzaka Naoto), born May 5, 1977, was once a famous and highly prized fighter who is now mostly retired from the spotlight, going back to teaching young talents the ways of self-defense.
+When Naoto saw the battle between Garuda and Dolcrus, a lightning power from the sky transforms his body, thus awakens him as an Earth warrior.
 Often he is not to be found, for Naoto trains almost constantly.
 He fell in love with Ryoko (Sazer-Velsou) and they were finally married in the last episode.

-With his Knuckle Riser, Naoto transforms into Sazer Tawlon (セイザータウロン, Seizā Tauron), the ground warrior under the sign of Taurus; his yellow armor is shaped after a bull.
+With his Knuckle Riser, Naoto transforms into Sazer Tawlon (セイザータウロン, Seizā Tauron), the ground warrior under the sign of Taurus; his armor is shaped after a bull in yellow colour.
 Sazer-Tawlon is the leader of the Earth Tribe.
 Sazer-Tawlon's main weapon is the Bull Cannon, a pair of shoulder cannons.
 Its finishing attack is called "Matador Burst", which is a charged shot.

 Sazer Tragos

 The second member of the Earth Tribe is Gou Kamiya (神谷 豪, Kamiya Gō), born January 3, 1978.
 Gou is a serious, dedicated, and faithful policeman with a strong sense of justice.
-Gou unwillingly transformed for the first time when he was attacked by Akaki Junya, a man that was believed to be the culprit of a robbery.
-After Gou realizes that he is awakened as an Earth warrior, he immediately aligns with the Flame Tribe and fights some duels with Jin (Sazer-Dail).
+Gou suddenly transformed for the first time when he was attacked by Akaki Junya, a man that was believed to be the culprit of a robbery who was also Ran's friend.
+After Gou realizes that he is awakened as Earth warrior, he immediately aligns with the Flame Tribe and fights some duels with Jin.
 He fell in love with Professor Aya Stacy, an 18-year-old scientist.